 He has a Master of Business Administration degree (MBA) from Campbell University's Lundy-Fetterman School of Business and is a Certified Public Accountant (CPA).

 Steve is also an Eagle Scout and an active Boy Scout volunteer with the Old North State Council where he serves on their Executive Board.
-He is a former Scoutmaster of Troop 101 and is currently serving as their Eagle Advisor Chairman.
+He is a former Scoutmaster of Troop 101.

 Steve and his wife Kim have two grown sons and reside in Greensboro.